DFFlanders/cloud-app-labs/README.md

 If you have an idea for a fun app lab which we can add to this repository, please don't hesitate to branch/pull.
 Other ideas, have a chat with fellow app-dev via the slack channel.

-# Cloud App Lab no.1 - StackTour: an overview of OpenStack projects as per the buttons they relate to on the Web dashboard.
+# Cloud App Lab no.1 - [StackTour: an overview of OpenStack projects as per the buttons they relate to on the Web dashboard.](/StackTour.md)

+ - What you'll learn in this lab:
  - Skill level = n00b (easy)
- - Stacker points = +1 point
+ - Stacker can score = +1 point for completing this lab.

 # Cloud App Lab no.2 - StackConfig: controlling multiple datacentres worldwide
 About this lab:
+ - What you'll learn in this lab:
  - Lab level: intermediate
- - Stacker score: +3 points
+ - Stacker can score: +3 points for completing this lab.

 To score the points:
  - [ ] install os-client-config so you can control multiple clouds.